Romanian Air Force: Post-1989

-During the period of reorganization, starting from the year 2000, other aircraft models such as the MiG-23 fighters, the Harbin H-5 bombers and the IAR-823 and L-39 Albatros trainers were retired, the latter of which was retired in 2007.
+During the period of reorganization, starting from the year 2000, other aircraft models such as the MiG-23 fighters, the Harbin H-5 bombers and the IAR 823 and L-39 Albatros trainers were retired, the latter of which was retired in 2007.
 Along with the retiring of airplanes, several bases were disbanded as well, including the Alexeni Airfield, the 49th Air Base from Ianca and the 91st Air Base from Deveselu.
 The 93rd Air Base from Timișoara was also disbanded and currently serves as an annex to the 71st Air Base.

 In the spring of 2009, the Romanian government decided to purchase VSHORAD/SHORAD systems from France.
 The deal included Mistral MANPADS and MICA VL surface-to-air missiles.
 However, after preliminary talks with MBDA in August, the deal was put on hold and canceled afterwards because of the defense cuts.

-In February 2010, the Supreme Council of National Defense signed an agreement with the United States for missile defence under whose terms land-based SM-3 systems would be installed in Romania.
-On 3 May 2011, the president of Romania Traian Băsescu announced the location for the SM-3 systems: former Air Force base Deveselu in Olt County.
-The system includes 3 batteries with 24 SM-3 Block I rockets, manned by approximately 200 US soldiers (with a maximum of 500) under Romanian Air Force overall command.
-The Deveselu Aegis Ashore site has been declared operational on 13 May 2016.
+In February 2010, CSAT signed an agreement with the United States for missile defence under whose terms land-based SM-3 systems would be installed in Romania.
+On 3 May 2011, the president of Romania Traian Băsescu announced the location for the SM-3 systems: former Air Force base Deveselu in the Olt County.
+The system includes 3 batteries with 24 SM-3 Block I rockets, manned by approximately 200 US soldiers (with a maximum of 500) initially under Romanian Air Force overall command.
+The Deveselu Aegis Ashore site was declared operational on 13 May 2016.

-2007 Baltic Air Policing

-Four MiG-21 LanceR Cs were deployed from August–November 2007 at Šiauliai, in Lithuania for Baltic Air Policing.
-The Romanian detachment succeeded the French Air Force Mirage 2000Cs of Escadron de Chasse 01.012 from Cambrai, which fulfilled the Baltic Air Policing since May 2007.
-Once the RoAF finished its three-month stint, a Portuguese Air Force detachment took over the mission.

-The four aircraft and most of the staff came from the 71st Air Base.
-A total of 67 personnel, among them nine pilots, were part of the detachment: 63 served at Šiauliai, while other four served at the air traffic control centre in Kaunas, to ensure smooth cooperation with local authorities.
-The Romanian detachment attracted attention from the local media, not least from the fact that it was only the second time a fighter from the Soviet era deployed to Šiauliai – Polish Air Force MiG-29s had also been deployed there in 2006.
+On 23 May 2022, the MiG-21 LanceRs resumed flights after being suspended on 15 April 2022.
+The LanceR continued to fly for a period of one year, until 15 May 2023 when they were retired.